zined/ruempler.eu/source/_drafts/continuous-infrastructure-delivery-pipeline-aws-codepipeline-codebuild-terraform.md

 tags:
 ---

-While I am a heaver CloudFormation user, sometimes its limitations really bug me, especially when I look a little bit jealously at the Terraform users who have all those cool features.
-In this article I want to explore and showcase how to build a low-maintenance [Continuous Delivery](https://martinfowler.com/books/continuousDelivery.html) pipeline for Terraform, by using only AWS components.
+While I am a heavy CloudFormation user, sometimes its limitations bug me, especially when I look a little bit jealously at the Terraform users who have all those cool features.
+In this article, I want to explore and showcase how to build a low-maintenance [Continuous Delivery](https://martinfowler.com/books/continuousDelivery.html) pipeline for Terraform, by using only AWS components.

 ## Cloudformation

-CloudFormation is generally a good solution to start Infrastructure-as-Code (Iac) projects in AWS, because it offers a low maintenance and easy-to-start solution.
+CloudFormation is a good solution to start Infrastructure-as-Code (Iac) projects in AWS, because it offers a low-maintenance and easy-to-start solution.
 On the other hand, it can have some drawbacks based on the use case or the usage level.
 Here are some points which pop up regularly:

  - AWS-only: CloudFormation has no native support for third-party services.
 It actually supports [custom resources](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html), but those are usually awkward to write and maintain.
-I would only use them as last resort.
+I would only use them as a last resort.
- - Not all AWS services / features supported: The usual AWS feature release process is that a component team releases a new feature, but the CloudFormation part is missing (the CloudFormation team at AWS is apparently a separate team with its own road map).
+ - Not all AWS services/features supported: The usual AWS feature release process is that a component team releases a new feature, but the CloudFormation part is missing (the CloudFormation team at AWS is apparently a separate team with its own roadmap).
 And since CloudFormation isn’t open source, we cannot add the missing functionality by ourselves.
 - No imports of existing resources: AWS resources created outside of CloudFormation cannot be "imported" into a stack.
-This would be helpful for example when resources had been created manually earlier before (maybe because CloudFormation did not support them yet).
+This would be helpful for example when resources had been set up manually earlier before (maybe because CloudFormation did not support them yet).

 ## Terraform to the rescue!